Music A Level allows you to further explore your skills in performance and compositio

-Component 2 Composing (a portfolio of free choice and
+Component 2: Composing (a portfolio of free choice and commissioned compositions)

 If you are passionate about developing your composition skills, a confident performer, enjoy exploring and analysing varied pieces of music and can work independently to manage coursework deadlines then this is the course for you.

-Whilst Music can be a useful subject for Arts and Media courses at university, the most obvious degree pathway is going on to a degree in Music, which can lead to a range of exciting career options, including becoming a professional musician, a sound technician, a teacher, or a private tutor.
-Music producer, Music therapist · Sound designer · Sound engineer · Sound technician and many more.
+Whilst Music can be a useful subject for Arts and Media courses at university, the most obvious degree pathway is going on to a degree in Music, which can lead to a range of exciting career options, including becoming a professional musician, a sound technician, a teacher, or a private tutor, music producer, music therapist, sound designer, sound engineer and many more.